 But really, how much do we like having white walls?

-Verdict: Nope – I still really like that anything goes.
-We’re just free to play with as many colorful accents as we want, and embrace those we love the most.
+Verdict: Nope – I still really like that anything goes with white.
+We’re free to play with as many colorful accents as we want and embrace those we love the most.
 We added a colorful boucherouite Moroccan rug to our living room, and pink pillows to the couch, and it all works really well together.

 I don’t know if I can answer that.
-There are days and moments where the lighting can make it feel more sterile and less warm than a colorful room, but then the light will do something wild like this against the stone wall of the fireplace and I’ll forget that it ever entered my mind.
-We’ve added a lot of light wood accents both via furniture, cabinetry, and even vinyl adhesive maple wallpaper.
+There are days and moments when the lighting can make it feel more sterile and less warm than a colorful room, but then the light will do something wild like this against the stone wall of the fireplace and I’ll forget that it ever entered my mind.
+We’ve added a lot of light wood accents via furniture, cabinetry, and even vinyl adhesive maple wallpaper.
 They all help add warmth to the white, but it’s still less intense than colorful wall paint.